andrewacashner/wlscm36/README.md

-# `wlscm-v2`
+# `wlscm36`

-Andrew A. Cashner

 *Villancicos about Music from Seventeenth-Century Spain and New Spain*, volume 2

+Edited by Andrew A. Cashner

-Web Library of Seventeenth-Century Music, 2020
+Web Library of Seventeenth-Century Music no. 36, 2020